 NHL Game Summary - Buffalo at Anaheim

-Anaheim, CA (Sports Network) - Ryan Getzlaf and Evgeny Artyukhin both posted a goal and an assist to lead the streaking Anaheim Ducks to a 5-4 victory over the red-hot Buffalo Sabres, 5-4, at Honda Center.
+Anaheim, CA (Sports Network) - Andy McDonald had a goal and an assist to guide the Anaheim Ducks past the Buffalo Sabres, 4-1, at the Honda Center.

 Todd Bertuzzi, Corey Perry and Mathieu Schneider also scored for the Ducks, who snapped a modest two-game losing streak.
 Jean-Sebastien Giguere was strong in net, turning away 22 of the 23 shots he faced

 Jochen Hecht had the lone goal for Buffalo, which had won six of seven coming in.
 Ryan Miller made 29 saves in a losing effort.